1866 Thomas Rhys Vickroy Society Dinner Remarks

 Our search for new leadership in advancement is of critical importance, because our alumni are such an asset.

-I can announce tonight that we will have a new vice president for advancement on January 14, 2013.
+I can announce tonight that we will have a new vice president of advancement on January 14, 2013.
 Her name is Janet Wiley and I could not be happier with her appointment.
-Janet serves currently as the vice president for advancement at Goucher College in Baltimore, Md. where she has just completed a $117 million campaign, capped off with a $7.0 million gift.
+Janet serves currently as the vice president for advancement at Goucher College in Baltimore, Md. where she has just completed a $117 million campaign, capped off with a $7 million gift.
 Janet also served as associate vice president for advancement at Gettysburg College during their $100 million campaign.

-Academics and High Impact Experiences
+Academics and High-Impact Experiences

 I have met a number of faculty members who spent the summer working with small groups of students on research projects in biology, math, anthropology, art, and accounting.
 Several faculty members have already put together plans and grants for the coming year.
 This is LVC at our best when individual students can collaborate with faculty members in hands-on research and learning.

 Last year, we had $138,000 in requests and $50,000 in funding.
-Is there any strategic priority more important than expanding these experiences and by doing so to transform both our students and our faculty members?
+Is there any strategic priority more important than expanding these experiences and by doing so to transform our students and our faculty members?
 Is there any other experience that corresponds so closely to the question: who are we at Lebanon Valley College on our best day?

 Recognition and Marketing

 There is other strategic work to do over and above the extraordinarily important work of educating our students and running a college.
-The trustees have charged me with developing strategies to expand enrollment and recognition of the college through more aggressive marketing of the college and by developing a marketing and media plan to make the college better known within the region as well as beyond it.
+The trustees have charged me with developing strategies to expand enrollment and recognition of the College through more aggressive marketing of the College and by developing a marketing and media plan to make the College better known within the region as well as beyond it.
 This will be a priority for our work through January, and well beyond.
 I believe we have the makings of a very promising marketing and branding effort.

 What is distinctive about LVC must be a singular focus on the individual student.
-At our best, we are a college that changes lives.
-We take students who come to us with a base of experience often from small towns, and onto that base of experience we add a great liberal and pre-professional education.
-In time, every student will also participate in specific high impact experiences.
-With that combination we send our students out to encounter the world, to build careers, to build lives, to solve the issues of their times.
+At our best, we are a College that changes lives.
+We take students who come to us with a base of experience, often from small towns, and onto that base of experience we add a great liberal and pre-professional education.
+In time, every student will also participate in specific high-impact experiences.
+With that combination, we send our students out to encounter the world, to build careers, to build lives, to solve the issues of their times.
 The quality of the academic experience at LVC must be second to none in our comparison group.